myersm0/transparent-poker/README.md

 [![No Gambling](https://img.shields.io/badge/gambling-none-green)]()

 **Clean and clear open source poker, online or off.**

-A Texas Hold'em game built for transparency: no ads, in-game purchases, or distractions.
-Just serious poker with a fully open source codebase.
+An open source Texas Hold'em game built for transparency: no ads, in-game purchases, or distractions.

 <p align="left">
   <img src="assets/screenshot.png" width="800">
 </p>

 ## What this is
 This is poker for fun, practice, and competition — not money.
 There are no real-money stakes here.
 - **Offline play** — Full game with configurable rules-based AI opponents.
-No account, no internet, no cost.
-- **Online multiplayer** — Host or join games over the network with friends.
+- **Online multiplayer** — Host or join games over a network with friends.
-- **Open source** — See exactly how the game works.
-- **Terminal-first** — Fast, lightweight, configurable, runs on any OS.
+- **Terminal user interface** — Fast, lightweight, configurable, runs on any OS.
+- **Fair** — Uses the ChaCha12 cryptographically secure PRNG algorithm for fair, unpredictable shuffling.
-- **Reproducible** — Set a seed for deterministic shuffles.
-Prove fairness, replay scenarios, debug.
+- **Reproducible** — You can set a seed for deterministic shuffles (e.g. for debugging or to test scenarios)

 ## What's coming
-- **Web client** — Play in your browser for hosted multiplayer games
-- **League** — Subscription-based competitive play with advanced AI opponents, rankings, and hand analysis
+- **League** — Subscription-based competitive play with humans and/or advanced AI opponents
 - **Cloud AI** — Premium opponents powered by deep neural networks, with configurable, adaptive play styles (subscription tier only)

 The core game will always be free and open.
 Premium features (online league and advanced AI) fund development and server costs.
+More informati

 ## Install
 ### macOS / Linux